CuteWaterBeary/json-edit-action/README.md

 This is a VERY simple action, whos entire point is to make simple changes to json files.

-The action template is based on https://github.com/bitoiu/node-js-action-template, and the json editing is based on https://www.npmjs.com/package/edit-json-file.
+The action is based on [this]( https://github.com/bitoiu/node-js-action-template) template, and the json editing is based on https://www.npmjs.com/package/edit-json-file.
 Any formatting for the environment variables is in the npm package.

 ## example usage
 ```